Can I leave my motorbike or dirt bike in the rain?

 Swann Insurance knows that every bike owner wants to protect what they love.
 The last thing you want is for it to become damaged.
 How can you avoid the elements destroying your new favourite bike?

-If you don’t have a garage, live in an apartment and can’t take it up the stairs, or simply can’t have it in the house, your bike sadly needs to battle the elements to some degree.
+If you don’t have a garage, live in an apartment and can’t take it up the stairs, or simply can’t have it in the house and keeping a motorbike outside is your only option, your bike sadly needs to battle the elements to some degree.
 Luckily in Australia, it seldom snows in most parts, but it does rain often.
+If you have no alternative but to leave your bike in the rain and you’d like to find out more information on how you can best protect your ride, read on!

 Why is it bad for your motorcycle or dirt bike to get rained on?